andr1anovx/andr1anovx/README.md

 <p></p>

-- I am a third-year student at the university majoring in software engineering.
+- I'm a third-year student at the university majoring in software engineering

 ---
 ### Languages and Tools: